piyushkumar96/app-monitoring/README.md

-# Monitoring
+# App Monitoring

-A Go package for capturing Prometheus metrics to monitor application state.
-These metrics can be visualized in Grafana dashboards for comprehensive application observability.
+A Go package for capturing application metrics with pluggable backends.
+Currently supports Prometheus, with an extensible architecture for adding other backends (OpenTelemetry, StatsD, etc.) in the future.

 ## Features

-This package provides easy-to-use abstractions for common Prometheus metric types:
+This package provides easy-to-use abstractions for common metric types:

 | Metric Type | Description | Use Case |
 |-------------|-------------|----------|